chef/knife-azure/docs/ARM.md

 3. `--azure-vnet-name` option provided by user but `--azure-vnet-subnet-name` option not provided by user: `--azure-vm-name` will be assigned as the default value to the `--azure-vnet-subnet-name` option.

-4. `--azure-vnet-subnet-name` option provided by user but `--azure-vnet-name` option not provided by user: It will raise error saying `--azure-vnet-name` must also be specified with the `--azure-vnet-subnet-name` option.
+4. `--azure-vnet-subnet-name` option provided by user but `--azure-vnet-name` option not provided by user: It will raise error saying `--azure-vnet-name` option must also be specified with the `--azure-vnet-subnet-name` option.

 ***Note***: